Guide for Faculty and Staff

 Give your reason for making the referral—e.g., “You and I have talked several times over the past three weeks, and it seems that things aren’t getting better for you.
 I think it would be helpful for you to talk with a professional counselor.”
 Assure the student that you are not abandoning them by making the referral—e.g., “I want you to know that I care about you, but I feel that it would be to your benefit to be involved with professional counseling.”
 If the student reacts as though you are implying that they are “sick” or “crazy,” reassure the student that CAPS is used by many students who have difficulty adjusting to college.

-Confidential and free counseling services are offered by licensed psychologists, doctoral level interns, and postdoctoral fellows.
+Confidential and free short-term counseling services are offered through CAPS by licensed psychologists, doctoral-level interns, and postdoctoral fellows.
 We provide crisis intervention and brief psychotherapy to currently enrolled students.
 We also consult with staff, faculty, family, and friends about USF students of concern.